 What are Deep Venous Disorders?

-Some common disorders, or diseases, of the deep venous system that we treat at VeinSolutions in Austin and Georgetown include deep vein thrombosis, blood clots, chronic complications from IVC filters, May-Thurner Syndrome, and pelvic congestion syndrome.
+Some common disorders, or diseases, of the deep venous system that we treat at VeinSolutions in Austin, Georgetown, and Kyle include deep vein thrombosis, blood clots, chronic complications from IVC filters, May-Thurner Syndrome, and pelvic congestion syndrome.

 Deep Vein Thrombosis (or DVT) develops when blood thickens and becomes solid forming a clot, typically in the legs.
 The CDC estimates that as many as 900,000 people in the United States may be affected by it each year.